mstrupler/caa2015/Paper/Paper.md

 </style>

 # Abstract
 To address methodological and theoretical issues in archaeology computational (and quantitative) archaeology is commonly used.
-However few debates occur on the software that perpetrate the analysis, manipulate data or how this should be available.
+However few debates occur on the software that are used to analyse or to manipulate data.
+The issue of software avaibility is also commonly ignored.
 This paper addresses the need to use Free Software at a moment, where data is becoming easy available online, and tools to make reproducible research become widespread.
 This configuration challenges current ways of publishing quantitative research.

 # Introduction[^PaperOrigin]